sanko/Robinhood/README.md

 Before I go too far, I must say that this is a big, messy work in progress.
 I'll continue to update this as I figure more out.
 Sections marked TODO are in my head but I haven't found the time to describe them yet.
 Work in progress and all.

-Oh, and I do not work with or for Robinhood Finacial, LLC.
+Oh, and I do not work with or for Robinhood Financial, LLC.

 # API Security